 The dual blower system is more complication than some want in a cast iron wood burning stove, but it handles smoke and distributes adequately.

 One important factor is its high EPA compliance and industry acceptance.
 Unusually the Ashley cast iron wood burning stove is approved for use in mobile homes, and in both Washington state and Canada: two areas at the forefront of concern about wood burning pollution.

 For all its style and beautiful name, there are some downsides.
 The way the company has responded to EPA regulations allows too much air in—without a way to regulate it—that properly seasoned wood burns up quickly.
 This shortens the time between loading and uses up fuel at a faster pace.

 The customer service is about as usual when buying from a consolidated multinational corporation farming out a famous name.
 I’d keep my receipt.

-This Ashley cast iron wood burning stove is a no-brainer if you’re looking for a decorative high-powered stove for a mobile home or have a lot of extra firewood you’d like to burn.
+This Ashley cast iron stove is a no-brainer if you’re looking for a decorative high-powered stove for a mobile home or have a lot of extra firewood you’d like to burn.
 Otherwise, you might consider that it’s a famous name that puts out a lot of heat and isn’t as dainty as it looks.

 - Logwood Wood Burning Stove